New Convergence Analysis of GMRES with Weighted Norms, Preconditioning and Deflation, Leading to a New Deflation Space: Preliminaries

 Weighted GMRES is the version of GMRES in which a general inner product $\langle \cdot, \cdot \rangle_\bW$ replaces the Euclidean inner product \cite{zbMATH01268410}.
 The Hermitian positive definite (hpd) matrix $\bW$ such that $\langle \bx, \by \rangle_\bW = \langle \bW \bx, \by \rangle$ will be referred to as the weight matrix.
 The user inputs an initial vector $\bx_0 \in \mathbb K^n$.
 The approximate solution at iteration $i$ is then characterized by

 where $\mathcal K_i$ is the Krylov subspace

-GMRES for singular systems is studied in \cite{zbMATH00994071} and \cite{zbMATH06043449} (where GCR is also considered).
+GMRES for singular systems is studied, e.g, in \cite{zbMATH00994071} and \cite{zbMATH06043449} (where GCR is also considered).
 A very useful result is recalled in Theorem~\ref{th:singularGMRES} with a straightforward generalization to weighted GMRES.
-The proof of \cite[Theorem 2.6]{zbMATH00994071} applies here with the change of inner product.
+The proof of \cite[Theorem 2.6]{zbMATH00994071} applies here with the change of inner product; see also~\cite{ggln2013}.

 \begin{theorem} Suppose that $\operatorname{range}(\bA) \cap \operatorname{ker}(\bA) = \{0\}$.
-If $\bA \bx = \rhs$ is consistent, \textit{i.e.}, if it admits a solution, then weighted GMRES determines a solution without breakdown at some step and breaks down at the next step through degeneracy of the Krylov subspace. \end{theorem}
+If $\bA \bx = \rhs$ is consistent, \textit{i.e.}, if it admits a solution, then, in exact arithmetic, weighted GMRES determines a solution without breakdown at some step and breaks down at the next step through degeneracy of the Krylov subspace. \end{theorem}

 The takeaway from the theorem is that for consistent linear systems, under the condition that $\operatorname{range}(\bA) \cap \operatorname{ker}(\bA) = \{\mathbf{0}\}$, we can proceed through the iterations in the same manner as with nonsingular systems.
-In exact arithmetic, the characterization \eqref{eq:GMRESmin} of the iterate $\bx_i$ remains valid until the algorithm breaks down, at which point the exact solution has been found.
+In exact arithmetic, the characterization \eqref{eq:GMRESmin} of the iterate $\bx_i$ remains valid in the singular case, until the algorithm breaks down, at which point the exact solution has been found.

 We continue in this preliminaries section by reviewing properties of the generalized eigenvalue problem we use for our new deflation space.
+For completeness we give the proof of the following result.